Estimating the limiting shape of bivariate scaled sample clouds: with additional benefits of self-consistent inference for existing extremal dependence properties: Results - simulation study and data example

 \subsection{Application to sea wave height data}

 We now apply our approach to hindcast values of significant wave heights for locations in the North Sea.
 These are a subset of the data studied by \cite{Wadsworth2012} and, as in their paper, we consider only data from the winter months of December to February to limit issues with non-stationarity.
 We take data from four locations lying on a transect from the north-west to the south-east.
-The data set covers a period of 31 years with eight observations associated with each day in our months of interest, resulting in a total of 22,376 observations per location.
-Transformation~\eqref{eqn:rankTransform} is applied to each variable to ensure the margins are on the required standard exponential scale.
+The data cover 31 years, with eight observations for each day in our months of interest, resulting in a total of 22,376 observations per location.
+The transformation~\eqref{eqn:rankTransform} is applied to each variable to ensure standard Exponential marginal distributions.

-Figure~\ref{fig:waveResults} shows $\hat G$ at three pairs of locations with varying distances between them, with the tuning parameters as in Section~\ref{subsec:simulationStudy}.
-Uncertainty is presented by implementing the stationary bootstrap scheme of \cite{PolitisRomano1994} over 100 iterations with the mean block-length set to 16 observations, i.e., two days.
+Figure~\ref{fig:waveResults} shows $\hat G$ at three pairs of locations with varying distances between them, with the tuning parameters as in Sections~\ref{subsec:GestimationSmooth} and~\ref{subsec:simulationStudy}.
+Uncertainty is presented by implementing the stationary bootstrap scheme of \cite{PolitisRomano1994} over 1000 iterations with the mean block-length set to 16 observations, i.e., two days.
 The most noticeable feature in these results is the weakening dependence in the significant wave height data as the distance between the locations increases, as is expected in environmental settings.
-In addition, the uncertainty in our estimates increases with the distance between the locations.
-While previous methods could have captured the weakening dependence for single parameter values, we can see this change over the whole shape of $\hat G$, highlighting the value added by our approach.
+The uncertainty in our estimates increases with the distance between the locations.
+While previous methods could have captured the weakening dependence for single parameter values, we can now see this change over the whole shape of $\hat G$, highlighting the value added by our approach.
+In terms of risk, these results can be interpreted based on whether pairs of locations may see extreme events simultaneously, compounding the potential impact.
+For the closest pair of locations, there is a clear risk that the largest wave heights can occur together.
+However, as the distance between locations increases, the largest wave heights at one location are associated with increasingly smaller events at the other location, and there becomes less risk of a severe impact at these two sites simultaneously.